0x4meliorate/toxnet/README.md

 # Toxnet

+Tox botnet:
-Tox botnet that uses the golang bindings for libtoxcore.
+C2 is written in Go and uses the golang bindings for libtoxcore.
-This project is still in alpha and is still a little buggy.
+Client is written in C and uses libtoxcore-c.

 https://github.com/TokTok/go-toxcore-c

 ![ToxNet](https://i.imgur.com/eoDjqMb.png?raw=true)